 The offence is minor and/or it is your first offence

-If the offence you have been arrested for is considered to be minor (such as vandalism) and/or it is your first offence, the police may decide to drop charges.
+If the offence you have been arrested for is considered to be minor, such as vandalism, and/or it is your first offence, the police may decide to drop the charges.
 Much more serious charges can be dropped in accordance with policies that exist locally or nationally.

-We will interview you and ascertain the reasons for an offence and we may seek medical reports on your behalf or other character supporting documents to persuade the police not to go ahead with the case.
+We will interview you and ascertain the reasons for the offence.
+We may seek medical reports on your behalf or other character witnesses and supporting documents to persuade the police not to go ahead with the case.

 The police are sometimes too quick to charge suspects and forget about the policies that exist to avoid prosecution and we will remind them.

 However, it is important to note that, while the police may not decide to proceed with prosecution, they may take alternative action.

 What actions can the police take instead of charging you?

 The police may serve you with a caution as opposed to charging you.
 An official caution will form part of a criminal record, but it is not a conviction.